 3. Beef Jerky Fried Rice

 A few strips of beef jerky increase the flavor of this fried rice recipe to an entirely new level.
-You can prepare the jerky and rice one day ahead of time and finish cooking just before serving if you like.
+You can prepare this beef jerky recipe with rice one day ahead of time and finish cooking just before serving if you like.

 - ½ cup sliced beef jerky